grpc-ecosystem/grpc-gateway/docs/_docs/patch.md

 - The FieldMask is hidden from the REST request as per the [Google API design guide](https://cloud.google.com/apis/design/standard_methods#update) (as in the first additional binding in the [UpdateV2](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/examples/proto/examplepb/a_bit_of_everything.proto#L366) example).
 In this case, the FieldMask is updated from the request body and set in the gRPC request message.
 - The FieldMask is exposed to the REST request (as in the second additional binding in the [UpdateV2](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/examples/proto/examplepb/a_bit_of_everything.proto#L370) example).
 For this case, the field mask is left untouched by the gateway.

-Currently this feature is not compatible with using the JSON marshaller option to use json names in the http request/response described [here](https://grpc-ecosystem.github.io/grpc-gateway/docs/customizingyourgateway.html#using-camelcase-for-json).
-If you want to use json names then you may with to disable this feature with the command line option `-allow_patch_feature=false`

 ## Example Usage
 1. Create PATCH request.